 Inaction by the FTC has spurred more disregard for the privacy interests of WhatsApp users.
-Facebook said recently it would WhatsApp users with ads, despite earlier statements to the contrary and opposition from WhatsApp's founders.21 The disclosure is particularly troubling following
+Facebook said recently it would WhatsApp users with ads, despite earlier statements to the contrary

 12 EPIC, Google Plans Advertising on Appliances, Including Nest Thermostat (May 22, 2014), https://epic.org/2014/05/google-plans-advertising-on-ap.html.